CloakProject/CloakCoin/doc/build-qt-ubuntu.md

-# Instructions to build GUI CloakCoin wallet on Linux
+# Instructions to build GUI CloakCoin wallet on Ubuntu

 ## Introduction